-When I asked them on how I will get the car, they told me the agent will be waiting me at the airport and sign some papers and then pay the balance and get a receipt then he will handle the keys of a good looking black Land Cruiser Prado.
+When I asked them how I will get the car, they told me the agent will be awaiting me at the airport and sign some papers and then pay the balance and get a receipt then he will handle the keys of a good-looking black Land Cruiser Prado.
 It had tinted windows and back glass, which was great in heat however made back view mirror visibility poorer.
-The vehicle didn’t have a first aid kit, with big exhaust pipe like that of Subaru cars making a lot noise.
+The vehicle didn’t have a first aid kit, with big exhaust pipe like that of Subaru cars making a lot of noise.
 No other complaints on the car and I drove off.

-All things considered drive was fun on the curvy roads of Kisoro about 480km from Kampala and I managed to reached there after a 6hours drive because the road was good and the car was able to reach a top speed of 140km in 1minute since it was petrol.
+All things considered, the drive was fun on the curvy roads of Kisoro about 480km from Kampala and I managed to reached there after a 6hours drive because the road was good and the car was able to reach a top speed of 140km in 1minute since it was petrol.